 Benefits of Amazon Elastic Container Service

-Amazon ECS is a beneficial choice for modern software teams that are smaller and cross-functional because it is simple and fast to set up to start running.
-Furthermore, since it is a fully managed platform from Amazon Web Services, users do not have to worry about dealing with platform-related issues, and can instead focus on migrating their app.
+Amazon ECS is a beneficial choice for modern software teams that are smaller and cross-functional because it is simple and fast to set up and start running.
+Furthermore, since it is a fully managed platform from AWS, users do not have to worry about dealing with platform-related issues, and can instead focus on migrating their app.

 Other benefits include:

-- Cost efficient - Amazon ECS allows developers to schedule various containers on the same node , thus achieving high density on Amazon EC2.
+- Cost efficient.
+Amazon ECS lets developers schedule various containers on the same node, which achieves high density on Amazon EC2.

-- Designed for collaboration with other AWS services - Integration of Amazon ECS with other AWS services, such as Amazon ECR and AWS ELB, provides users with a complete solution for running a variety of containerized applications and services.
+- Designed for collaboration.
+Integration of Amazon ECS with other AWS services, such as Amazon ECR and AWS ELB, provides users with a complete offering for running a variety of containerized applications and services.

-- Manageable at any scale - Operating cluster management software and creating fault-tolerant clusters is unnecessary when using Amazon ECS.
-Since there is no software to install, scale and manage, developers can focus on building their container-based applications.
+- Manageable at any scale.
+With Amazon ECS, it is unnecessary to operate cluster management software and create fault-tolerant clusters.
+Since there is no software to install, scale or manage, developers can focus on building their container-based applications.

-- Extensible - Amazon ECS offers total visibility and control of the AWS resources, thus allowing it to be easily integrated or extended through APIs.
+- Extensible.
+Amazon ECS offers total visibility and control of AWS resources, thus enabling it to be easily integrated or extended through APIs.

 Amazon Elastic Container Service vs. Kubernetes